You have 0 free articles left this month.

 The measure represents a big expansion of compensation avenues for scam victims against large corporations.

-Currently, social media companies have no internal or external dispute resolution mechanism and redress “is close to impossible”, the government said.
+The government said that, currently, social media companies have no internal or external dispute resolution mechanism, and redress “is close to impossible.”

-The $14.7 million funding package would be allocated over two years to AFCA as the body set to operate the external dispute resolution scheme under the government’s new scam prevention framework.
+The $14.7 million funding package would be allocated over two years to AFCA, which will operate the external dispute resolution scheme under the government’s new scam prevention framework.

-It would also operate on top of AFCA’s existing jurisdiction for non-scam complaints in relation to financial services.
+It would also operate on top of AFCA’s existing jurisdiction for non-scam complaints concerning financial services.

 Recent data showed the financial complaints body reported around 11,000 scam-related complaints out of more than 100,000 total complaints against financial firms in the past financial year.